covid19-cord19/cord19/solr_intercepts/README.md

 **2) IDF Computation - document_search_engine.py**<br/>
-  Use this file to compute the Inverse document frequency (IDF) for the full corpus.
+  Use this file to compute the Inverse document frequency (IDF) for the full document corpus.

     python3 /opt/code/COVID19/document_search/document_search_engine.py

-  _Note: IDF dictionary is already generated and is available as part of the code.
+  _Note: IDF dictionary is already generated and is available as part of the code repository.
 If IDF dictionary is to be calculated for some other dataset that this file should be used to regenerate IDF dictionary and save it at /opt/code/COVID19/dictionary/

 **3) Start COVID-19 server - app.py**<br/>
   This file is the starting point for running the API.
 Below script will start the flask server and expose a REST endpoint POST /search to allow users to search for queries related to COVID-19.
-Below is the functionality of this API:
+This API will:
-  1) Clean data - stop word removal, convert to lowercase, tokenize
+  1) Clean data - Parse the input search string to remove stop words, convert to lowercase and tokenize
-  2) Lookup query tokens from IDF dictionary and find IDF values for each token.
+  2) For the tokens, perform IDF dictionary Lookups to retrieve IDF values and generate Solr search query with appropriate Boost parameters
- 3) Search boosted query in Solr - REST API call to Solr interface.
+  3) Call Solr REST API interface to perform document search operation.
- 4) Get results from Solr and create sentence embeddings for results body text and query.
+  4) Get results from Solr and generate sentence embeddings .
   5) Find similarity score between Query and documents.
   6) Rank documents as per the similarity score.

  Here is the script to start the server: